Mill Island, Bydgoszcz: Wilhelm Kopp's dye house

 Former dye house "Wilhelm Kopp" is located on the western banks of the leat channel.
 Address is Świętej Trójcy 4-6.

 The first dye house owned by Bydgoszcz industrialist William Kopp was established in 1878 in a nearby street, the company employed just 2 workers.
 In 1883, the owner significantly expanded its activity by purchasing a facility at Poznanska street 32.
 In 1893, the plant accidentally burned down, due to the misuse of gasoline, then utilized as a cleaning agent.

 After 10 years of use of a tentavive place downtown, Wilhelm Kopp had to build a new plant in 1903, on a plot at Świętej Trójcy Street.

 The building has five storeys and an ancillary section.
 It has been constructed in bricks, following the industrial architecture characteristic of the late 19th century.

 At the lower level were placed dye and steam engine boilers.
 The upper floors housed laundry facilities, gasoline sewage, ironing area, expedition and housing.
-Clothes were coming from several regional office branches (Chelmno, Grudziadz, Inowrocław and Torun), they were washed in special washing machines, using gasoline as detergent that could remove coffee, tea, beer and wine stains.
+Clothes were coming from several regional office branches (Chełmno, Grudziądz, Inowrocław and Toruń), they were washed in special washing machines, using gasoline as detergent that could remove coffee, tea, beer and wine stains.
 After washing and drying, clothes were ironed and packed.
 William Kopp's facility was regarded as exemplary in terms of fire protection.
-The plant experienced a period of prosperity at the beginning of the 20th century, providing laundry services to Bydgoszcz area, but also several to other cities like Grudziadz and Torun.
+The plant experienced a period of prosperity at the beginning of the 20th century, providing laundry services to Bydgoszcz area, but also several to other cities like Grudziądz and Toruń.
 From 1904 to 1910, the company grew from 32 workers, of whom 26 were women, up to 60 people.

 When William Kopp died in 1919, company ownership moved to his two daughters and six sons.
 In practice, only 3 sons (Rudolf Wilhelm Albert, Julius Otto Friedrich and Felix Ernst Max) ran the business.
 The plant successfully operated, under Kopp Family management, through the interwar period and past the German occupation period.

 After World War II, the factory was nationalized, taken over by state company "Pralchem" but eventually ceased business in the 1990s.

 In 2002, during the revitalisation of Mill Island, the creation of a walking path along the leat channel has separated the building from the waterway, and in 2006 a footbridge over the leat has been built in front of the edifice, dedicated to singer Krzysztof Klenczon.
 The same year, the question of rebuilding the dye house into luxury apartments has been raised: the project would have created around 30 loft houses, an indoor swimming pool and a winter garden overlooking Mill Island, with a 300 m2 service center on the ground floor.
 However, the plan has never been realized.
 In 2011, a new owner suggested another project for a 126 rooms hotel with 126 rooms, a restaurant, a conference room, a wellness center and a winter garden on the roof to be completed by the end of 2013.
 This project is on hold for the time being.